-In close collaboration with a New York City-based charter school, Prof. Tournaki, our colleagues, and I are investigating the roles of executive functioning, persistence, and other similar factors that allow disadvantage adolescents to succeed academically.
-We have recently completed the second wave of data collection, and are currently using these data to advise the school and establish the best investment of our limited resources to most efficiently capitalize on this excellent opportunity to study the long-term interplay between protective factors and various intervention strategies among a large, diverse group of students.
+In close collaboration with a New York City-based charter school, my colleagues and I are investigating the roles of executive functioning, persistence, and other similar factors that allow disadvantage adolescents to succeed academically.
+We are also using these data to advise the school and establish the best investment of our limited resources to most efficiently capitalize on this excellent opportunity to study the long-term interplay between protective factors and various intervention strategies among a large, diverse group of students.

 Prof. Gigliotti is not new to research on the role of social support on the success of nurses’ transition into their career and success during it.
 I, however, am.
 Together, we are working to revise the NSSQ by: